nishalkulkarni/clinic-website/README.md

 # Clinic website
-This is a beginners project made by Pranav Raaghav and Nishal Kulkarni Your contribution is welcome :)
+This is a beginners web development project made by Pranav Raaghav and Nishal Kulkarni Contributions are welcome :)